n25a/ring/README.md

 ## Notes
-For better experience, there is some packages.
+For better experience, there is suggested theme and plugins.

 ### [powerlevel10k](https://github.com/romkatv/powerlevel10k)